onkarj422/deccan-turf-react-firebase/README.md

    Ensure you have the correct Firebase project selected before deploying.

+## PhonePe Payment Gateway

+To test PhonePe Payment Gateway locally, follow these steps:

+1. Create a .env file in /functions directory

+2. Get the PhonePe test secrets from Google Groups

+3. All set!
+You can restart the firebase emulator and go to Booking page in UI to test the payment

 ---

 For more details on the project setup and configuration, refer to the [Vite documentation](https://vitejs.dev/) and [Firebase documentation](https://firebase.google.com/docs).